 It’s been suggested that high-intensity exercise when you’re pregnant can result in a decreased nutrient supply to your developing fetus, and a smaller baby as a result.
 However recent studies prove exercise increases the likelihood of having a normal, healthy sized baby.
 So there's no excuse to spend the next nine months on the sofa!

 Will my baby get stressed as I exercise?

 Medical research does not support claims that intense exercise affects your baby’s heart rate.
 That said, when planning your bump-friendly exercise plan, you should stick to your usual routine (now is not the time to try that new, experimental gym class) and ask a prenatal instructor if you need some help tweaking your workouts.

-Will getting too hot and sweaty damage my baby in my first trimester?
+Does getting too hot and sweaty harm my baby in my first trimester?

 No, definitely not.
 There is no evidence that exercise, of any intensity, could possibly generate enough heat to interfere with your baby’s development.
 During your first trimester, you can often carry on with higher impact exercise if your body is already used to it, so be assured, working up a sweat will cause you no harm.

 Do I need to stop exercising completely when I reach my second trimester?

 After 12 weeks, you should reconsider any sports that put you at an increased risk of getting a blow to your bump, as your womb is now less protected by your pelvic bones.
 Such sports include horse-riding, cycling and hockey.
 Experts also advise against doing any exercises that involve lying on your back after the 16-week point, as the weight of your baby will press on your main blood vessels, lowering your blood pressure.
 So save those crunches until after the baby has arrived.

 The right exercise routine will be hugely beneficial to your physical and emotional wellbeing as you get ready for your new arrival, yet as always it’s important to check with a health professional if you have any concerns.